sendgrid/nodejs-http-client/USE_CASES.md

 - PUT
 - DEL

-In the following examples, it assumed you have got your own unique Sendgrid API key.
+In the following examples, it assumed you have got your own unique SendGrid API key.

-The Following Requests are made using Python.
+The following requests are made using Python.

-Please Import these libraries at the start of the program and install them using pip command if not already done before.
+Please import these libraries at the start of the program and install them using pip command if not already done before.

 ```python
 import sendgrid